‘The World At My Feet’ is the latest book by Catherine Isaac.

 Harriet’s narrative makes for quite hard hitting reading as she travels to war worn torn and poverty stricken countries.
 Catherine vividly describes the desperation and desolation of the orphanages as the children long for love and are horribly deprived of it and this make upsetting reading at times.

 Like her previous novels, Catherine’s novels really strike a chord with its reader connecting with them on an emotional level that really pulls its audience in.
 The story focuses on genuinely upsetting topics such as agoraphobia and the orphanages in Romania, but she writes with such sensitivity and warmth which really captures the readers heart.
 Even in the darkest moments of the story, there are elements of light with the beautiful descriptions of the gardens and the inclusion of a friendly canine called Gertie.

 Beautifully written with thoroughly researched subjects, Catherine has created another soulful story that captivates the reader.
 ‘The World At My Feet’ is a stunningly written story of hope, courage and new beginnings.

-You can pre-order You Me Everything from Amazon and will be available to buy from good bookshops from 20th September 2018.
+You can buy ‘The World At My Feet’ from Amazon and is available to buy from good bookshops.